Chapter 10

 The user may add option names, and redefine old ones, within a new file named

-A new tex4ht.usr file should group references to *.4ht
+A new tex4ht.usr file should group references to *.4ht configuration files under

 arbitrarily chosen option names.
-For that purpose, \Configure
+For that purpose, \Configure commands similar to

-should be employed.
+those provided in tex4ht.4ht should be employed.
 These are particularly useful if

 you use custom packages that are not included in TeX distributions and thus aren’t

-supported by TeX4ht
+supported by TeX4ht.

-You can place your custom .4ht
+You can place your custom .4ht files or tex4ht.usr in your local TEXMFHOME

-tree, for instance in ~/texmf/tex/latex/my4htfiles
+tree, for instance in ~/texmf/tex/latex/my4htfiles.

 Location of the TEXMFHOME directory can be found using the following command: